simplon-montreuil-promo4/Simplon-paint/README.md

 # Understanding jQuery - Paint

-This project aims to make you understand the basic manipulation of `DOM` creating program!
-A bit like Microsoft Paint ** **.
+This project aims to make you understand the basic manipulation of `DOM` creating a program!
+A bit like **Microsoft Paint**.

-Our `index.html` file 5400 divs in the house.
+Our `index.html` file contains 5400 divs.
 Divs are small black square.
 These squares represent each pixel of our program.
-It does not preoccupy the ** ** HTML & CSS ** of **.
+You does not preoccupy the **HTML** & **CSS**.
 Just our file named `app.js`.

 ## Step 1 - Add Class